Conflux-Chain/conflux-documentation/docs/core/tutorials/hardhat-conflux-plugin.md

 ## Complete Example

-There is a complete example in [hardhat-conflux-example](https://github.com/Conflux-Chain/hardhat-conflux-example)
+A complete example is available at [hardhat-conflux-example](https://github.com/Conflux-Chain/hardhat-conflux-example).

 ## FAQs

-### Can I use Hardhat network to test contracts for Conflux Core?
+### Can I use the Hardhat network to test contracts for Conflux Core?

-If your contracts are not using any Conflux specific features(Builtin Contracts, 1820, create2), you can use Hardhat network to test your contracts.
-For the VM difference between Hardhat network and Conflux Core, please refer to [VM difference](../core-space-basics/vm-difference.md).
+If your contracts do not use any Conflux-specific features (like Internal Contracts, 1820, create2), you can use the Hardhat network to test your contracts.
+For the VM differences between the Hardhat network and Conflux Core, please refer to [VM differences](../core-space-basics/vm-difference.md).

-### Can I use Hardhat fork feature on Conflux Core?
+### Can I use the Hardhat fork feature on Conflux Core?

-No. Hardhat fork feature is not supported on Conflux Core.
+No. The Hardhat fork feature is not supported on Conflux Core.

-### When I use helper methods in typescript, it shows error like `Property 'getContractFactory' does not exist on 'hre.conflux'`
+### When I use helper methods in TypeScript, it shows an error like `Property 'getContractFactory' does not exist on 'hre.conflux'`

-Currently, this plugin do not provide typescript type definition.
-You can use `// @ts-ignore` to close the error message, it will not affect the code to run.
-We will provide typescript type definition in the future.
+Currently, this plugin does not provide TypeScript type definitions.
+You can use `// @ts-ignore` to suppress the error message; it will not affect the code's execution.
+We plan to provide TypeScript type definitions in the future.